Moodle Privacy Information

 What student generated content is visible?

-For data protection information related to use of Turnitin, visit the Turnitin pages.
+For data protection information related to use of Turnitin, visit the Turnitin Privacy Policy and the dedicated page for Turnitin and GDPR.

 Your use of Moodle tools generates a range of data that can be considered as private, or public to other users with access to the module.